apache/spark/docs/python-programming-guide.md

 sc = SparkContext(conf = conf)
 {% endhighlight %}

+`spark-submit` supports launching Python applications on standalone, Mesos or YARN clusters, through its `--master` argument.
+However, it currently requires the Python driver program to run on the local machine, not the cluster (i.e. the `--deploy-mode` parameter cannot be `cluster`).

 # SequenceFile and Hadoop InputFormats

 In addition to reading text files, PySpark supports reading Hadoop SequenceFile and arbitrary InputFormats.